zchee/golang-wiki/PortingPolicy.md

 Due to backwards compatibility concerns, removing a formerly working port should be a last resort.
 Finding a new maintainer is always preferable.

+# Getting started

+See https://groups.google.com/forum/#!topic/golang-dev/SRUK7yJVA0c for some discussion on how to go about writing a new port.

 # Comments and Questions

 Comments or questions about the policy should be sent to golang-dev.